hideo55/node-shipitjs/Readme.md

 ### ChangeVersion

-Change version number in package.json
+Change version number in package.json and exports.version in main script.

 ### CheckChangeLog